 Is smelling formaldehyde bad for you?

 Smelling off-gassed chemicals indoors is bad for you.
 It is going to cause formaldehyde poisoning, which causes irritation of the eyes, headaches, throat pain and many more symptoms.
-You have to run an air purifier, use indoor plants and open the windows until the formaldehyde smell is gone.
+Run an air purifier, use indoor plants and open the windows until the formaldehyde smell goes.